jjclark1982/calc/README.md

 ### Specification

 You are to prepare a macOS command-line tool that will act as a simple calculator.
 The calculator will be run from the command line and will only work with integer numbers and the following arithmetic operators: `+` `-` `x` `/` `%`.
-The `%` operator is the modulus operator, not the percentage.
+The `%` operator is the modulus operator, not percentage.

 For example, if the program is compiled to `calc`, the following demonstrates how it will work